AparnaaKS/react-fundamentals/2ecommerce-api/README.md

-# ECommerce - Basic
+# ECommerce - API

-A simple React app with only one component and some states in it.
+A simple React app with only one component that calls an API and has some states in it.

 ## Prerequisites